New Year: New You? Not So Fast…

 The discomfort you feel is the human condition.
 As you are aware of what you are feeling, know that this is what everybody feels.
 No matter what their lives look like on the outside, these feelings of fear, anxiety, weakness, and incompleteness exist in everybody.
 A yoga teacher of mine said that if you are practicing properly, you are working the pose at the precise point where you feel discomfort without pain and breathing to relax into the pose deeper.
 Inside, everybody feels the same stretch.

-My word for 2020 is Grace.
+For my part, I choose to embrace grace.
 In InterPlay, grace is a physical embodiment of the opposite of stress.
 Grace starts a virtuous cycle of ease, creativity, calm, connectedness, and compassion.
 Choosing grace in an age of anxiety is a radical act and an ongoing practice.
 I, like all people, falter in my practice of grace and need a community of support system and practices in place.
 I have friends, colleagues, teachers, and a coach of my own to help me deepen my practice of grace and my commitment to being a Grace Operative (a person actively involved in increasing moments of grace for others without expectation of reward or recognition).

 Who do you have in your community of support?
 What more do you need?